On generalized Namioka spaces and joint continuity of functions on product of spaces: Cartesian product and -product of non-meager spaces

-Finally, to extend Lemma~\ref{5.3.3} from a countable family of non-meager spaces to an uncountable family, we shall need a lemma, which is contained in Oxtoby's proof of \cite[(2.7)]{O60} in the special case that each $X_\alpha$ has a countable pseudo-base:
+We can generalize Oxtoby's theorem \cite[Thm.~3]{O60} (i.e., Thm.~\ref{5.3.1}).
+For that we shall need a lemma, which is contained in Oxtoby's proof of \cite[(2.7)]{O60} in the special case that each factor has a countable $\pi$-base and $\mathscr{F}$ consists of basic open sets: